 Unenforceable Provisions.
 The terms, conditions, and covenants of this Agreement shall be construed whenever possible as consistent with all applicable laws and regulations.
 To the extent that any provision of this Agreement, as so interpreted, is held to violate any applicable law or regulation, the remaining provisions shall nevertheless be carried into full force and effect and remain enforceable.

+The Parties hereby enter into this Agreement upon the date of the last signature below.